-5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation.
-And when the board approves an issue of shares or convertible securities excluding the preferential subscription right, the company should immediately publish on its website the reports on that exclusion required by commercial law.
-Complies [X] Partial compliance [] Explanation [] 6. y or voluntary, should publish them on their websites publication is not compulsory: a) Report on the independer nce of the auditor b) Reports on the functioning g of the audit committe ee and the nomi nation and remuneration committee c) Report by the audit comm nittee on related party transactions Complies [] Partial compliance [> (] Explanation [] All the sections of this Recommendation are me et, except (c). directo ors and of nade on arm's length terms s, at market prices, ificant shareholders, directors, representatives of corporate transparently, fairly and reasonably, and always in the interests of studying this Recommendation ormation that is confidential for to publish the contents of that report because it contains sensitive 7.
-The co mpany should broadcast ge eneral meetings live, th rough its websit ee. • • • voting and even, in large cap companies and insofar as is proportionate, online attendance and active participation in the general meeting.
-Complies [X] Partial compliance [] Explanation [] 8.
-The audit committee should make sure that the annual accounts presented by the board of directors to the general meeting are drawn up in accordance with the applicable accounting standards.
-And if the auditors have submitted a qualified report, the chairman of the audit committee should explain clearly at the general meeting the opinion of the audit committee on the content and scope of the qualifications included, making a summary of that opinion available to shareholders, together with the other motions and reports by the board, when the notice of call to the general meeting is published.
-Complies [X] Partial compliance [] Explanation [] 9. • • ents and procedures it will accept as proof of ownership of f shareholders' voting right. ose requirements and proc scriminatory. cedures should favour t he attendance a and exercise by shareholders of their rights, not being in any Complies [X] Partial compliance [] Explanation []
+5. The board should not table a motion at the general meeting for delegating powers to issue shares or convertible securities excluding the preferential subscription right in a sum of more than 20% of the capital at the time of the delegation. • • s excluding the preferential subscription right, the exclusion required by commercial law.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 6. y or voluntary, should publish them on their websites publication is not compulsory: a) Report on the independer nce of the auditor b) Reports on the functioning g of the audit committe ee and the nomi nation and remuneration committee c) Report by the audit comm nittee on related party transactions Complies [ ] Partial compliance [ > (] Explanation [ ] All the sections of this Recommendation are me et, except (c). directo ors and of nade on arm's length terms s, at market prices, ificant shareholders, directors, representatives of corporate transparently, fairly and reasonably, and always in the interests of studying this Recommendation ormation that is confidential for to publish the contents of that report because it contains sensitive 7.
+The co mpany should broadcast ge eneral meetings live, th rough its websit ee. • • • voting and even, in large cap companies and insofar as is pr oportionate, online attend ance and active partici pation in the gei neral meeting.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 8. drawn chairm conten up in accordance with the an of the audit committee at and scope of the qualifica applicable accounting s should explain clearly a ations included, making standards.
+And i at the general m g a summary of t ted by the board of directors to the general meeting are f the auditors have submitted a qualified report, the eeting the opinion of the audit committee on the hat opinion available to shareholders, together with the eneral meeting is published.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 9. • • ents and procedures it will accept as proof of ownership of f shareholders' voting right. ose requirements and proc scriminatory. cedures should favour t he attendance a and exercise by shareholders of their rights, not being in any Complies [ X ] Partial compliance [ ] Explanation [ ]